-A former teacher and librarian, Laurie J. Edwards is a freelance author and illustrator.
-In addition to having more than 2300 magazine and educational articles published, she is the author of 36 books in print or forthcoming under several pen names.
+A former librarian, Laurie J. Edwards is a freelance editor and illustrator.
+In addition to having more than 2300 magazine and educational articles published, she is the author of 40 books in print or forthcoming under several pen names.

-Change of Heart debuted May 2016, and Buried Secrets will come out in March 2017 from Charisma House.
+Change of Heart debuted May 2016, and Buried Secrets came out in March 2017 from Charisma House.
 Both books are part of the Sisters & Friends Amish series, written as Rachel J. Good.
-Book 3 in that series, Gift from Above, is due out in June 2017.
+Book 3 in that series, Gift from Above, is due out in November 2017.
+Large print editions of the first two books will be available in 2017.
 Other 2016 releases are the Amish Quilts Coloring Book (Book 1 in the Amish Quilts & Proverbs series), the picture book Mystery of the Missing Parathas, illustrations for the picture book The Forget-Me-Not Keeper by Susanna Leonard Hill, and a story in the anthology Strange Magic.
+Other anthology stories are featured in the collections of Amish stories Springs of Love and Thankful Hearts.

 Laurie's 2015 releases include Her Cold Revenge (Book 2 in the YA WANTED Western series; Capstone/Switch Press), Imperial China, West African Kingdoms, and Ancient Egypt (Cengage), a story in the anthology Love & Profanity (Capstone), and illustrations for three picture books, including The Teeny Tiny Woman (Ustyme).